Martin-Gleiss/smartvisu/trunk/readme.txt

     - update lib/Twig 1.9.2

 v 1.5 01.08.12
-    - New basic-widget: "basic.smybol" to display a gad
+    - new basic-widget: "basic.smybol" to display a gad
-    - New device-widget: "device.blind" to control blinds, with 2 new slider types (vertical, semicircle)
+    - new device-widget: "device.blind" to control blinds, with 2 new slider types (vertical, semicircle)
     - offline-driver enhancement (values now for each project)
     - more docu
     - update lib/jQueryMobile 1.1.1

 v 1.4 02.07.12
-    - New and official "smartVISU" - Logo special thanks to by Björn Bertschy
+    - new and official "smartVISU" - Logo special thanks to by Björn Bertschy
     - position fixed on MainMenu
     - smother scrolling, better responsive design